 Section 16 of the Exchange Act requires Green Dot's directors, executive officers and any persons who own more than 10% of Green Dot's common stock, to file initial reports of ownership and reports of changes in ownership with the SEC.
 Such persons are required by SEC regulation to furnish Green Dot with copies of all Section 16(a) forms that they file.
-Based solely on its review of the copies of such forms furnished to Green Dot and written representations from the directors and executive officers, Green Dot believes that all Section 16(a) filing requirements were timely met in 2017, with the exception of the following reports that were filed late: John Ricci's Form 4 reporting the sale of 26,095 shares of Class A Common Stock on February 27, 2017 and Form 4 reporting the sale of 52,192 shares of Class A Common Stock on March 2, 2017.
+Based solely on its review of the copies of such forms furnished to Green Dot and written representations from the directors and executive officers, Green Dot believes that all Section 16(a) filing requirements were timely met in 2018.